-The Museum is proud to partner with individuals and foundations to bring the arts to underserved audiences.
+The Museum is proud to partner with individuals, schools and foundations to bring the arts to underserved audiences.

 By removing the financial barriers and taking art to the audiences, Museum artist-educators provide multiple-visit programs that are tailored to the needs of underserved audiences, especially at-risk teens.

-Among the sites served by Museum outreach are ALBA, La Mesa Teen Center, The Monarch School, as well as the Kearny Mesa Juvenile Detention Facility and the Juvenile Court and Community Schools.
+Among the sites served by Museum outreach are ALBA (Alternative Learning for Behavior and Attitude), The Monarch School, Bayside Blended, Kearny Mesa Juvenile Detention Facility, and Chula Vista Middle School.

 If you would like more information about these programs, please contact us at firstname.lastname@example.org